Business Licences

 All businesses must comply with our Zoning Bylaw and Business Licencing and Regulations Bylaw.

-• To determine the zoning for your potential business, please visit our WestMap Viewer.
+• To determine the zone of your potential business, please visit our WestMap Viewer.

 • Enter the address in the search bar and click on the tax parcel to go to that location.

-• Click the layers tab and check the Development box - this will turn on the zoning layers.
+• Click the layers tab and check the Development box - this will turn the zoning layers on.

-• If an address is entered and there are no results to display, this may be an indication that the property is located outside of the West Kelowna boundary, which can include Westbank First Nation.
+• If an address is entered and there are 'no results to display', this may be an indication that the property is located outside of the West Kelowna Boundary, which can include Westbank First Nation Land.

 Tier 1